-1. Testing accommodations based on documentation of disability may include extended time, breaks, isolated distraction-reduced environment, scribe, reader, computer for written exams, or enlarged print.
+1. Testing accommodation based on disability documentation may include extended time, breaks, isolated distraction-reduced environment, scribe, reader, computer for written exams, or enlarged print.
 Alternative testing may be provided by the instructor, the Disability Services Coordinator, or other school personnel approved by the Assistant Director of Student Success Counseling should discuss the particulars of alternative testing with the Assistant Director of Student Success Counseling.